Anant-Chambiyal/Myntra-Sales-and-Customer-Analytics/README.md

 - **Increase Customer Purchase Frequency:** Target customers with personalized reengagement campaigns and introduce loyalty tiers with various benefits and rewards.
 Send personalized recommendations to inactive buyers.

 ## Assumptions and Caveats

+- **Multiple ratings:** 26.74% of records in the `ratings` table represent multiple ratings for a single order.
+It is assumed that the customer might give another rating, and Myntra's database stores all the previous ratings.
+- **Multiple transactions:** 26.32% of records in the `transactions` table represent multiple transactions for a single order.
+It is considered that the customer have opt for EMI to pay for the corresponding order.
+- **Unknown Transaction Mode:** In `transactions` table, 33 records represent `NULL` transaction_mode.
+For the analysis, these records are kept as it is but there is a possibility that these records represent Cash on Delivery payment method.
+The Data Engineering team can help validate this lack of data.
+- **Refund Records:**
+  - Around 1k (50.15%) records of `returns_refund` table show that the order date is later than the return date.
+For this issue, there are 2 possibilities - the first one is that order date and return date got swapped with each other and the second one simply signifies an incorrect return date.
+For the analysis, the return date for these records is taken as `NULL`.
+  - There are multiple refund records for a single order.
+Although this is understandable as customer might have applied again for a refund even after the rejection.
+But in 11 different `order_id`s, it is seen that the rejected return dates are later than the approved return date.
+Both these issues have to be validated by the Data Engineering team.
+For the analysis, this issue is kept as it is.